wp-plugins/wp-e-commerce-simple-product-options/readme.txt

 4. Product Option choices recorded against a sale

 == Changelog ==

+= 1.6 =
+Allow option sets to be ordered

 = 1.5 =
 Allow options to be ordered using taxonomy ordering plugins such as http://wordpress.org/extend/plugins/taxonomy-terms-order/